CamelClarkson/ACSC/README.md

 	- Symmetric Encryption
 	- Public Key Cryptography and RSA
 	- Cross site scripting attacks and websecurity
-- Being able to think critically about software development from a security focus
+- Being able to think critically about software development from a security perspective

 ## Day 1: Introduction
 ### Introduction